dereknovak/dereknovak/README.md

 # Howdy!
 I'm Derek 👋

-I'm a full-stack software engineer from Austin, TX with multiple years of experience in the JavaScript and Ruby ecosystems.
-I thrive in fast-moving, collaborative environments and have a passion for developing tools that simplify complex processes and building intuitive, user-friendly interfaces.
+I'm a full-stack software engineer from Austin, TX with over 2 years of experience in the JavaScript and Ruby ecosystems.
+Having earned multiple degrees from distinguished institutions, I combine disciplined problem-solving and a passion for continuous learning to design elegant, high-impact software solutions.

 When not at the computer, you can typically find me outside riding a bike.
 Racing season is upon us! 🚴🏻‍♂️